AfifahSukor/repo_pract_2/README.md

 # repo_pract_2
- practising my repo cos I have no clue on this do i have to keep committing locally for it to appear on GitHub?
+ practising my repo cos I have no clue on this do i have to keep committing locally for it to appear on GitHub? it will definitely be worth it, i am trying